Skip to content

 You can now take this file and upload it to a Source System in biGENIUS-X.

-Run Discovery Against biGENIUS-X Data Marketplace
+Run Discovery against biGENIUS-X Data Marketplace

 If you are using the biGENIUS-X Data Marketplace to manage your source systems, you can also directly upload a discovery to the Data Marketplace without creating the file locally and uploading it manually.

 Afterwards, you can run the discover command again, but this time we will provide additional information to connect directly to the biGENIUS-X API to upload the generated discovery file.
-Run the command:

-discover "csv_local_bfm_disc_01" --api-connection-properties ClientId="YOUR CLIENT ID" ClientSecret="YOUR CLIENT SECRET" SourceSystemName="BFM CSV" Version="1.0.0"
+discover "csv_local_ADW" --api-connection-properties ClientId="YOUR CLIENT ID" ClientSecret="YOUR CLIENT SECRET" SourceSystemName="ADW" Version="1.0.0"

-If the upload was successful, the output should look like this:
+If the upload was successful, the output should look like this:$

-Side Note: Run Discovery with Sensitive Properties
+Side Note - Run Discovery with Sensitive Properties

 The biGENIUS Discovery App does not save any sensitive information for source systems that require passwords or access keys.
 When running a discovery against such a source system, we need to provide the values for sensitive properties in the discover command directly.